Red Chinese Mulberries

 Buddha's Hand contains no pulp or juice, so it's used for it's fragrant zest only.
-Infuse light spirits such as vodka, flavor sugar or salt for use in other recipes, substitute anywhere standard lemon zest is called for.
-Slice into strips and candy the peel in simple syrup, which can then be chopped and used in cakes and cookies, sweet breads, ice-cream, mousse, and cream fillings.
+Use Buddha's Hand to infuse light spirits such as vodka, or to flavor sugars and salts for use in other recipes.
+Substitute Buddha's Hand in any recipe calling for standard lemon zest for an extra zing and unique flavor.
+Slice into strips and candy the peel in simple syrup, then chop and use in cakes and cookies, sweet breads, ice-cream, mousse, and cream fillings.
+Use Buddha's Hand zest in salad dressings, on pasta, in compound butters, marinades, or tossed with root vegetables before roasting.

 In China, at least half a dozen distinct varieties of Buddha's hand are grown, on several thousand acres.
 The trees are sold as bonsai pot plants, and the dried peel of immature fruits is prescribed as a tonic in traditional medicine.